gignx/robocar-emulator/README.md

 ->	[rcemu&start]			compiles only the rcemu folder's codes, than starts the stuff ->	[rcwin&start]			compiles only the rcwin folder's codes, than starts the stuff ->	[rcemu/src&start]		compiles only the rcemu/src folder's codes, than starts the stuff

+**IMPORTANT!: the scripts are located in the robocar-emulator/justine directory
 ```